micalevisk/cache-visualization/README.md

 access time feature is implemented, the simulation should also show the average memory access time for this sequence of requests.

-Useage
+Usage
 ======
 On the initial launch of the simulator you will be presented with a single-level setup with only a L1 cache.
 The left column allows you to configure the simulator:
 * Address Sequence: Defines a sequence of memory addresses.
 You can define multiple addresses ( EX: 1, 20, 13 ) using space delimited values.
+Applying a 'w' either at the end or the beginning of an address will constitute as a memory write.
 * Process Address Button: Will take the left-most address in the Address Sequence and process it with the given cache.
 * Repeat Addresses and Repeat Speed: Will repeat the address sequence provided.
 After each address is processed the address will be placed on the end of the address sequence.
 This allows you to run a sequence of addresses continuously.
 The Repeat Speed slider controls how fast the simulator will process the addresses [ 1ms - 1000ms ]
 * Add New Cache to Stack: This will place a new cache level on the bottom of the current cache stack.